bitcoin-core/bitcoincore.org/_posts/en/posts/2016-06-07-compact-blocks-faq.md

 name: compact-blocks-faq
 id: en-compact-blocks-faq
 title: Compact Blocks FAQ
-permalink: /en/2016/06/06/compact-blocks-faq/
+permalink: /en/2016/06/07/compact-blocks-faq/
 version: 1
+excerpt: Compact block relay, BIP152, is a method of reducing the amount of bandwidth used to propagate new blocks to full nodes.
 ---
 {% include _toc.html %}

-*Compact block relay* is a method of reducing the amount of bandwidth used to propagate new blocks to full nodes.
+*Compact block relay*, [BIP152][], is a method of reducing the amount of bandwidth used to propagate new blocks to full nodes.

 ## Summary